jamiepla1/Azure-Landing-Zones/docs/content/accelerator/userguide/1_prerequisites/1a_serviceprincipal.md

 ---
-title: Phase 1a - Authenticating via Service Principal
+title: 1.a - Authenticating via Service Principal
 ---

 ## Authenticate via Service Principal (Skip this if using a User account)